The True Cost: Release and response

 To coincide with Fashion Revolution Day, which seeks transparency in clothes production, the trailer of The True Cost was released on April 24, 2015.
 It premiered at Cannes as a side screening during the 2015 Cannes Film Festival on May 15, when film producer Harvey Weinstein said, "This movie's going to shock the fashion world".
-A week before the official release, the crowd funders received personal links to allow them watch the film.
+A week before the official release, the crowd funders received personal links to allow them to watch the film.
 Distributed by Life is My Movie and Bullfrog Films, It was released on May 29 through iTunes, video on demand services, DVD, Blu-Ray, and in select theaters in Los Angeles, New York, Tokyo, and London.
 It has since been translated into 19 languages.
 After its release, companies that were subjects of the film, including H&M and Zara, defended themselves in a CNBC article.
 The film has been subject to dissonant reviews that ranged from extremely positive to very dismissive.
 Aggregator site Rotten Tomatoes says there were five positive reviews and three negative reviews—which indicates that 63% of critics were favorable—and that it received an average score of 6.3.
 Based on one positive, two mixed, and one negative review, Metacritic assigns an average score of 46 out of 100.
 It also received an Environmental Media Awards nomination for Best Documentary Film.

 The New York Times reviewer Jeannette Catsoulis praised it for avoiding the dichotomy of "corporate greed versus environmental well-being", adding that instead of being an exposé, "Under the gentle, humane investigations of its director, what emerges most strongly is a portrait of exploitation that ought to make us more nauseated than elated over those $20 jeans".
 Tamsin Blanchard, for the Daily Telegraph, called it a work that will "do for the fast fashion business what Food Inc did for fast food".
 The Hollywood Reporter's Frank Scheck commended it for approaching an issue often "untouched by major news organizations".
 He said the film was "more despair-inducing than instructive", but was optimistic about its possible impact on the fashion culture, citing the effect that films such as Super Size Me and Fast Food Nation had on the fast food industry.
 Carson Quiros of Paste also compared it to the former film.
 David Noh of Film Journal International called it a "vitally important documentary" that contains scenes that "are enough to make you never want to go shopping again".
 Gabrielle Wilson of MTV stated it is "hard to swallow but never feels preach-y or like a barrage of depressive factoids" and will empower viewers to change their shopping habits.
 Casey Jarman said she was disappointed by "the only solution offered: eliminating global capitalism"; however, ultimately, she wrote for Willamette Week that it is a "compelling film, which is, above all else, a badly needed conversation-starter".